-In the past, load testing was the responsibility of a dedicated team within the organisation (or a team of expensive external consultants) that had access to extravagant licenses for a suite of complex load-testing tools.
-With the adoption of open-source testing tools, combined with the explosion in cloud computing, this is no longer the case in modern software development.
+In the past, performing a load test was the responsibility of a dedicated team within the organization (or a team of expensive external consultants).
+They had access to extravagant licenses for a suite of complex load-testing tools.
+With the adoption of open-source testing tools, combined with the outbreak in cloud computing, this is no longer the case in modern software development.

 Perhaps the most fundamental criteria for success in load testing is crafting accurate user journey scenarios through the system.
 This is critical to understand before deciding on any other load-testing efforts.

 In order to create the best user journey, you must gather all available data from every available resource in the business to determine, as accurately as possible, how users interact with the system.
 Only then can you define a realistic test scenario.

 - Where does our traffic originate from geographically?